Pediatric Orthopedic Surgeons treating a torn and Sprained Knee

 Ice for a knee sprain

-In order to minimize swelling, apply an ice pack to the knee for 20 minutes every few hours (but check with our doctor first, especially if your child has diabetes).
+To minimize swelling, apply an ice pack to the knee for 20 minutes every few hours (but check with our doctor first, especially if your child has diabetes).
 The ice might also halt any internal bleeding and reduce pain.

 Compression